 In this webinar we will see projects involve people with brain injury working collaboratively in real-life contexts with other people to develop a self-identified concrete or tangible product, which benefits others.
 Projects have the potential to address impaired skills, improve mood, alter a person’s sense of identity, increase opportunities for social connection and give meaning and purpose to a person’s life.
 This webinar will briefly describe the origins of projects and how they have been used to support meaning-based rehabilitation for people with communication disorders following brain injury.
 I will describe some of the core components and provide examples of how projects have been created for a range of services, not just for people with communication disorders.
 In doing so, the relevance of projects for a range of different professions and for people with a range of clinical diagnoses will be shown.

-Registration - Cognitive-Communication Skills Webinar
+Recording - Cognitive-Communication Skills Webinar

 Challenges and Solutions in the Clinical Translation of [18F]FDG-PET Findings in Disorders of Consciousness - Presentation of an Automated, Free-to-Use Analysis Pipeline